By Scott Berkun, November 15, 2005

 V * N = 50,000.

 We can argue about how to define V (or the value of online pizza delivery), but as a back of the envelope approach, it’s easy to compare two different technologies for their value, based on any philosophy of technology.
-Should you happen to be Satan’s right hand man, change V to S (for suffering) and you’re on your way.
+Should you happen to be Satan’s right-hand man, change V to S (for suffering) and you’re on your way.

 However, one trap in this is the difference between what technology makes possible and what people actually do.
-I could use a defibrillator to start my car, or use the pizza website to play pranks on my neighbors.
+I could use a defibrillator to kill someone, or use the pizza website to play pranks on my neighbors.
 Or more to my point, I might not actually use the technology at all, despite purchasing it and being educated in its value.
 So the perceived value of a thing, by the thing’s creator, is different from the actual value the thing has for people in the real world.

 Here are some questions that help sort out value: